For OPO Professionals

 - Data review period: SRTR uses data provided last day of September or March to create draft reports for programs to review during October 1-31 or April 1-30.
 Programs should look at their Data Integrity reports provided on the SRTR secure site to correct their OPTN data during this review cycle.
 (For information on how to get on to your program’s SRTR secure site, contact us at firstname.lastname@example.org.)

-- Secure release: Following the data review period, SRTR uses OPTN data provided in November or May to create preview versions of the final Program Specific Reports that are then provided to programs in December or June.
-This is also when the Expected Survival Worksheets are provided on the SRTR secure site for centers to review their outcomes measures with the new risk adjustments applied.
-Programs also have the opportunity to provide comments to be appended to the public version of the report at that time.
+- Secure release: Following the data review period, SRTR uses OPTN data provided in November or May to create preview versions of the final OPO-specific reports that are then provided to OPOs in December or June.
+This is also when the Donor Yield Calculator is provided on the SRTR secure site for OPOs to review their yield measures with the new risk adjustments applied.
+OPOs also have the opportunity to provide comments to be appended to the public version of the report at that time.

-- Public release: In January or July, programs have the opportunity to provide comments up to a month after the public release.
-SRTR posts any comments provided by the programs on our public website.
+- Public release: In January or July, OPOs have the opportunity to provide comments up to a month after the public release.
+SRTR posts any comments provided by the OPOs or programs on our public website.

 In C1 tables and E tables, we are counting the actual transplants, so liver, pancreas, intestine segments are counted as are individual kidneys or lungs.
 (In C1 or E tables, we’re looking at the end result—how many people benefited.)